First circle of mentors

 - Download the template for an academic CV.

-- Consult the brochure Beyond the doctorate, a guide for advanced doctoral and postdoctoral researchers (English version coming!).
+- Consult Beyond the doctorate, a guide for advanced doctoral and postdoctoral researchers.

 - Take part in one of the Graduate Campus workshops.

-- Contact the Graduate Campus to arrange a personal appointment with our career development specialists (firstname.lastname@example.org).
+- Once you've attended a Career Café, ask the Graduate Campus for a personal appointment with our career development specialists (firstname.lastname@example.org).

 and with our UNIL partners: